awindest/ai-powered-data-analyst/README.md

 ## Setup Flow

-# Install LM Studio
+### Install LM Studio

-Download from [https://lmstudio.ai](https://lmstudio.ai) and install
+Download from [https://lmstudio.ai](https://lmstudio.ai) and install.

+Click the search for model button and select an appropriate model.
+I used Qwen3.5 9B for my machine.
+Download the model.
+Make sure the format is `GGUF`.

-# Install uv
+### Install uv

 Instructions are [here](https://docs.astral.sh/uv/getting-started/installation/).